sderenSFDC/sfdx-jenkins/README.md

 ## 4. Create a Jenkins Job

-After bringing Jenkins online, the next step is to create a job that calls DX to perform our build tasks.
+After bringing Jenkins online, the next step is to create a job that calls sfdx to perform our build tasks.
+The Jenkins UI portion of the job configuration is very simple: it locates and executes a Jenkinsfile.
+A Jenkinsfile contains a script that is executed to perform build automation tasks.
+In a Salesforce deployment context, this might include actions such as checking out your project from source control, creating a scratch org, deploying metadata, running unit tests, etc.

+The Jenkinsfile can be copy/pasted directly into the Jenkins job (in the Jenkins UI) OR it can be checked out of a repo each time the job runs.
+Here I've opted to commit the Jenkinsfile(s) to the repo and have Jenkins grab the latest version as a first step.
+This is a best practice and prevents Jenkins from "owning" your CI scripts.

+**Job Setup**

 Create a new Jenkins Item and select `Pipeline` as the base project.
 Select Configure in the new job, then scroll down to the Pipeline section.